Skip to main content

 Garbage Collection

-File: backend/app/integrations/celery/tasks/garmin_gc_task.py
+File: backend/app/integrations/celery/tasks/garmin/gc_task.py

 A Celery beat task runs every 3 minutes to detect and clear stuck backfills: Design choices: